Lardil language: Vowels

 Lardil has eight phonemically distinct vowels, differentiated by short and long variants at each of four places of articulation.
 Phonemic vowel length is an important feature of many Australian languages; minimal pairs in Lardil with a vowel length distinction include waaka/waka 'crow'/'armpit' and thaldi/thaldii 'come here!’/'to stand up'.
 Long vowels are roughly twice as long as their short counterparts.
-Some sources describe /e eː/ as low vowels, closer to /æ æː/.

 Stress

 Primary word stress in Lardil falls on the initial syllable, and primary phrase stress on the final word in the phrase.
 These stress rules have some exceptions, notably compounds containing tangka 'man' as a head noun modified by a demonstrative or another nominal; these expressions, and other compound phrases, have phrase-initial stress.